lopter/lightsd/CONTRIBUTING.rst

 Contributing to lightsd
 =======================

+*tl;dr: be nice, skim over this and submit your code.*

 lightsd is open-source_ software licensed under the GPLv3_ (see `Rationale for the GPLv3`_).
 This basically means that you can use lightsd free of charge, as you see fit, for an unlimited amount of time, no ads, no evaluation period, no